matter-labs/tutorials/TUTORIAL.md

 The `SpendLimit` contract is inherited from the `Account` contract as a module that has the following functionalities:

 - Allow the account to enable the daily spending limit in a token (ETH in this example).
-- Allow the account to change (increase/decrease or remove) the limit.
+- Allow the account to change (increase/decrease or remove) the daily spending limit.
 - Reject token transfer if the daily spending limit has been exceeded.
 - Restore the available amount for spending after 24 hours.